 Instead of using Telegram bot frameworks like telegraf.js and node-telegram-bot-api, I created a Telegram sender with less than 100 lines of code in Node.js to simply send notifications to myself.
 And there is nothing wrong with using a full-featured framework, but building your own is definitely easier to maintenance.

 I recently wrote a very simple IP address based rate limit module called rt-limit to throttle requests for this blog.
-Although rate limiting is more commonly done on reverse proxy like Nginx and Apache, being able to manage traffic on your own back-end server is always more flexible.
+Although rate limiting is more commonly done on reverse proxies like Nginx and Apache, being able to manage traffic on your own back-end server is always more flexible.